snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 question: can I get an advance on my first paycheck?
 My port dues are up tomorrow, and I'm completely broke."

-At this, the bartender laughed.
+At this, the bartender chuckled.
 "I'll do you one better.
 I'll throw in your dock fees as part of the pay.
-The station administrator is a regular customer, he'll give me a discount."
+The station administrator is a regular customer, he'll give me a discount.
+What's your last question?"

+"What's your name?"

+A smile spread over the bartender's face.
+"Jaxon," he said.

+Taryn stuck out his hand with the awkward formality of someone unused to such efforts and said earnestly, "Nice to meet you, Jaxon.
+I'm Taryn."

 ## Bio-age 27 years

-*Dear Mom and Dad.
-I turned 27 today!
+*Dear Mom and Dad, I turned 27 today!
 I know you won't get this for another two years, but thought you'd want to know.
 And yes, I'm close to Vectra.
 I've been on Titan Station for the past few months.*